You are here

-- First, I tell my students to read the first text we did for exactly 1 minute (I tell them not to read the whole text, just to scan the main points).
-When the time is up, I tell them to close the books, but they may open their copybooks.
+- First, I tell my students to read the first text we did for exactly one minute (I tell them not to read the whole text, just to scan the main points).
+When the time is up, I tell them to close their books, but they may open their notebooks.

-On the board, I had already written 5 questions they should answer:
+- On the board, I have already written five questions they need to answer:

-- Who are the people in the story?
+- Who are the people in the text?

 - What do they do?